FlorentTorregrosa/docker-drupal-project/docs/05-troubleshooting.md

 ```

 Warning: use this script only if you are on a dev environment and execute it as
 root.
-If you are using it inside the DOcker container you are already root.
+If you are using it inside the Docker container you are already root.

 ## Xdebug breakpoint not taken into account (while it was working)